PhosCity/Aegisub-Scripts/README.md

 - Replace: Replace the current selected line
 - Modify: Modify the template in the current selected line

-### First Window - Line Marker
+#### First Window - Line Marker

 ![image](./assets/kfx-linemarker.png)

 The first window allows you to select line markers.
 You won't be able to proceed unless you select a line marker.

-### Second Window - Modifiers
+#### Second Window - Modifiers

 ![image](./assets/kfx-modifier.png)

 The second window allows you to choose modifiers.
-This is not compulsory and you can proceed without choosing anything.
+This is not compulsory, and you can proceed without choosing anything.
 For modifiers that need extra arguments, you can type them in the textbox.
 The options are dynamic i.e. only the modifiers available for the chosen line markers are available for choosing.

-### Third Window - Effect
+#### Third Window - Effect

 ![image](./assets/kfx-code.png)

 The third window allows you to write the actual effects.
 If you chose `code` line marker, a text box will appear where you can write your code.
 Variables can be written one variable per line.
 Function can be written as you write in your IDE.
-Indentation is purely visual and not necessary but you can indent with tabs or spaces if you wish.
+Indentation is purely visual and not necessary, but you can indent with tabs or spaces if you wish.

 ![image](./assets/kfx-effect.png)